Kidnapping of Angelo dela Cruz: Post-kidnapping life of dela Cruz

 Then-President Gloria Macapagal Arroyo provided a new house for Angelo dela Cruz and his family at the Benjamin subdivision in Mexico, Pampanga and his eight children were provided with scholarship by Arroyo.
 He briefly worked in California, after he was brought in to the United States by his uncle.
 He returned to the Philippines after he was left bored due to being confined in an office workplace most of the time and found it unsustainable to remain unemployed in the United States.
 He also received a P200 thousand aid from the OWWA Regional Welfare Administration which he used to buy a jeepney.

 Dela Cruz, as of 2011, worked as a passenger van driver plying the Mexico-Angeles City route.
 As of 2014, he remains as a van driver.
 He offered services to his neighborhood such as clearing inconsistencies in birth certificate and passport application.
 He also ran as town councilor at an unspecified date under the Lakas-NUCD party with a platform focusing on the needs of Overseas Filipino Workers but lost.

 In 2011, he called for the lifting of ban of deployment of Filipino migrant workers to Iraq.

-Angelo Dela Cruz passed away on July 5, 2021, two days prior to the 17th anniversary of his abduction.
+Angelo Dela Cruz died on July 5, 2021, two days prior to the 17th anniversary of his abduction.